esquith/patient-adhd-updates/README.md

 # Patient ADHD Updates [Prototype]

-This application will provide medical professionals with the ability to access and analyze data from their ADHD patients' Fitbit accounts.
+This application will provide medical professionals with the ability to access and analyze data from their ADHD patients' Fitbit/Apple Watch accounts.

 This should enable them to track critical aspects of their patients' wellbeing such as sleep patterns, medication adherence, and stress levels.